Meet YOLO26: next-gen vision AI.

 • End-To-End Examples: This page provides an overview of various TensorFlow Lite examples, showcasing practical applications and tutorials designed to help developers implement TensorFlow Lite in their machine learning projects on mobile and edge devices.

 In this guide, we focused on how to export to TFLite format.
-By converting your Ultralytics YOLO11 models to TFLite model format, you can improve the efficiency and speed of YOLO11 models, making them more effective and suitable for edge computing environments.
+By converting your Ultralytics YOLO26 models to TFLite model format, you can improve the efficiency and speed of YOLO26 models, making them more effective and suitable for edge computing environments.

 For further details on usage, visit the TFLite official documentation.

-Also, if you're curious about other Ultralytics YOLO11 integrations, make sure to check out our integration guide page.
-You'll find tons of helpful info and insights waiting for you there.
+Also, if you're curious about other Ultralytics YOLO26 integrations, check out our integration guide page.
+You'll find plenty of helpful information and insights there.

-To export a YOLO11 model to TFLite format, you can use the Ultralytics library.
+To export a YOLO26 model to TFLite format, you can use the Ultralytics library.
 First, install the required package using:

 pip install ultralytics